1977–78 Eastern Counties Football League

-The 1977–78 Eastern Counties League season was the 36th in the history of Eastern Counties Football League a football competition in England.
+The 1977–78 season was the 36th in the history of Eastern Counties Football League a football competition in England.

-At the end of the season the league was renamed The Town & Country League.

-League table

 The league featured 21 clubs which competed in the league last season, no new clubs joined the league this season.
+Lowestoft Town were champions, winning their tenth Eastern Counties Football League title.

+At the end of the season the league was renamed the Town & Country League.